 While the red cinder pavement from which the road derived its name is only visible along the northern stretch of the drive, the Red Road is mostly covered in traditional asphalt, but retains its narrow, winding reputation.
 You’ll traverse right along the oceanfront, over small hills, and through dense tropical vegetation, necessitating a slow, careful drive (there are some blind corners and hills).

-Along the way, stop in at MacKenzie State Park to take in the views of the ocean and investigate the park’s supposed paranormal activity (yes, really), visit Ahalanui Pond, a natural hot springs that makes for a nice daytime swim, and Kehena Beach, a natural black sand beach that enjoys its share of not-so-legal nudity.
+Along the way, stop in at MacKenzie State Park to take in the views of the ocean and investigate the park’s supposed paranormal activity (yes, really), see where the 2018 lava flow cut across the road and created a huge black sand beach at Isaac Hale Beach Park, and visit Kehena Beach, a natural black sand beach that enjoys its share of not-so-legal nudity.

 Of all the named roadways on the Big Island, Chain of Craters lives up to its namesake, delivering absolutely incredible views of volcanic craters along its nearly 20-mile stretch.
 When the road is fully open (its status can change daily depending on hazardous conditions around the lava flows), drivers can witness the massive craters throughout the southern end of the Big Island, scenic lookouts that stretch as far as the eye can see, a breathtaking sea arch, and finally, the end of the road where the previous pavement was overtaken by lava and ultimately closed.

 Before the road terminates, however, there’s one attraction you should absolutely pull over and experience up close: the Holei Sea Arch, which rises out of the ocean along the ragged cliffs.

 If you’re down for some hiking on your way there or back, the Pu’u Loa petroglyph field is worth the 1.4-mile round trip jaunt.
 Some of Hawaii’s oldest known petroglyphs are on display here, with information and educational placards positioned near notable examples.